 3. The lack of personnel at the Customs during COVID 19 potentially slows the product inspection procedure.
 As mentioned before, to ease the importing and exporting procedures, GACC allows businesses which have applied for three times of extension of their exit/entry permit to extend their granted permission to maximumly six months.

-4. China’s quarantine policy during COVID 19 also stimulated higher demand of meat products for Chinese consumers.
+6. China’s quarantine policy during COVID 19 also stimulated higher demand of meat products for Chinese consumers.
 The Ministry of Commerce of the People’s Republic of China (MOFCOM) published The Notice to actively import products to tackle related challenges caused by the Coronavirus Disease on 3 February 2020.
 MOFCOM especially denotes to enhance the supply of meat via quality imports.
+In August 2020, the State Council announces to further enhance the imports of quality meat, dairy and oil products.

 In addition to the agricultural trade, the most influenced Chinese imports encompassing products which required factory processing, and capital goods such as electrical machinery.
 Overviewing both domestic and international commercial activities, China’s most influenced sectors by COVID-19 include agriculture, logistics, textiles and the businesses producing raw materials (World Economic Forum, May 2020).